RetroPie/pisnes/readme.txt

 Shift F1-F4      Quicksave 1-4
 }}}

-The joystick layout defaults to Saitek button layout.
+The joystick layout defaults to Saitek P380 button layout.

 All controls are configurable by editing the "snes9x.cfg" file.

+Quickload and Quicksave, load and save snapshots of the game.
+Game saves are automatically loaded and saved when PiSNES starts and quits.

 *INSTALLATION*